Appyx/RCWire/README.md

     RCWire::println(message); //useful method for cross - platform printing }
 ```
-Note for Arduino: the receiver pin is not the pin on the board, it's the interrupt numebr.
+Note for Arduino: the receiver pin is not the pin on the board, it's the interrupt number.
+Note for RaspberryPi: take a look at the WiringPi pin mappings.

 ## Installation-Hardware
-There are many tutorial out there for wiring up the boards.
+There are many tutorials out there for wiring up the boards.

 ## Installation-Arduino
 Just copy the files RCWire,RCSwitch,Header into the appropriate library folder.